2020 Special Session biennial budget includes:

 - E3: Elevate Early Education and Early Education Matters campaign supporters push for the Northam Administration to secure $10m in GEER funds to increase access and improve quality for children.
 Governor Northam is the only governor to allocate GEER funds to early education.

 - The STREAMin3 pilot continues amid COVID for another year with private funding.
 82 programs remain in the pilot.

 2020 General Assembly Session:

-The legislative package including $85m for early education priorities and historic policy changes passed with bipartisan support.
+The budget and legislative package including $85m for early education priorities and historic policy changes passed with bipartisan support.
 As part of the legislative package:

 - An Early Childhood Advisory Committee will advise the Board of Education and focus on the quality rating system and transition of licensing and subsidies.